draftedus/tangram/README.md

 1. Install [Rust](rust-lang.org) >= 1.47 and [Node.js](nodejs.org) >= 15 on Linux, macOS, or Windows.
 2. Clone this repo and `cd` into it.
 3. Run `npm install` to install npm dependencies.
-4. Run `cargo run` to run a debug build of the cli.
-If you are working on the app, install [watchexec](github.com/watchexec/watchexec) and run `./scripts/dev`, which runs the cli with the `app` subcommand under a file watcher.
+4. Run `cargo run` to run a debug build of the CLI.
+If you are working on the app, install [watchexec](github.com/watchexec/watchexec) and run `./scripts/dev`, which runs the CLI with the `app` subcommand under a file watcher.

 Before submitting a pull request, please run `./scripts/fmt` and `./scripts/check` at the root of the repository to confirm that your changes are formatted correctly and do not have any errors.